NikkiG12/Weather_app/README.md

 Server is up and running on port:  3000

-Step 4: Once the "Server is up and running on port: 3000" appear, go to your browser and search for "localhost:3000" Step 5: Then search to the search tab the location you want to determine the weather condition.
+Step 4: Once the "Server is up and running on port: 3000" appear, go to your browser and search for "localhost:3000"

 Make sure that the inner folder is selected before running "npm start" to avoid error output